lemus-isa-17/ProgrammingChallenges/lemus-project/README.md

 This project is created by Isabella Lemus to fulfill the CSV Combiner Programming Challenge designed by PMG.

+The contents of the project include:
+- The CSVCombiner (lemus_CSV.py)
-The contents of the project include the CSVCombiner (lemus_CSV.py), the fixtures folder (CSV files to input), the testing class (test.py), and a document detailing my thought process and approach to the challenge for personal use (lemus_doc.md).
+- The fixtures folder (CSV files to input)
+- The testing class (test.py)
+- A document detailing my thought process and approach to the challenge for personal use (lemus_doc.md)
+- This README.

 ## Function

-The program takes CSV files as input from the command line and outputs a new CSV file containing the information from the original file inputs in addition to a new column that includes the filename from which the row originated.
+The program takes CSV files as input from the command line and outputs a new CSV file containing the information from the original files, in addition to a new column that includes the filename from which the row originated.

 The new column is titled 'filename'.